sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 The following conditions will result in the action failure, with an error message displayed:

+- One or more resources in the submitted config files depend on resources that neither exist nor being created by the current `apply` action
 - One or more of the submitted config files are invalid
 - One or more of the submitted config files contain circular dependencies (i.e., deployment A depends on deployment B, and B depends on A)